Shadizzle/turmeric/README.md

 A tool for defining deferred expressions with named dependencies.

-Provides a constructor macro and a def macro: ´spice´ and ´defspice´, which both return a ´DeferredExpression´ record.
+Provides a constructor macro and a def macro: `spice` and `defspice`, which both return a `DeferredExpression` record.

-Also provides two functions for working with this record: ´add´ and ´mix´, which bind dependencies into and evaluate the body of the ´DeferredExpression´.
+Also provides two functions for working with this record: `add` and `mix`, which bind dependencies into and evaluate the body of the `DeferredExpression`.
-´add´ and ´mix´ both recieve arguments to be bound, either in a map or as an alternating series of keys and values, ´mix´ will attempt to evaluate the expression after binding in it's arguments however.
-In the case that all of the ´DeferredExpression´'s dependencies have been provided it will return the result of the expression.
-Otherwise it will return a new ´DeferredExpression´, with all provided dependencies irreveribly injected into the expression body and only the remaining dependencies left to be bound.
+`add` and `mix` both recieve arguments to be bound, either in a map or as an alternating series of keys and values, `mix` will attempt to evaluate the expression after binding in it's arguments however.
+In the case that all of the `DeferredExpression`'s dependencies have been provided it will return the result of the expression.
+Otherwise it will return a new `DeferredExpression`, with all provided dependencies irreveribly injected into the expression body and only the remaining dependencies left to be bound.